How to get your RAG application to return sources

 Up to this point, we've simply propagated the documents returned from the retrieval step through to the final response.
 But this may not illustrate what subset of information the model relied on when generating its answer.
 Below, we show how to structure sources into the model response, allowing the model to report what specific context it relied on for its answer.

-TypedDict, below. - We remove the
+TypedDict, below.

 from typing import List